bsmith89/longev-mgen/doc/submission.md

 the family consume a diversity of polysaccharides in the lower gut.

-Here we have extended that approach to eight new genomes, and associated those with taxa for which changes in relative abundance in response to ACA treatment have been experimentally assessed.
+Here we have extended that approach to eight new genomes, and associated those with OTUs for which changes in relative abundance in response to ACA treatment have been experimentally assessed.
 This enabled us to
-explore why responders B1 and B2 each increase with ACA treatment, while the other _Muribaculaceae_ do not.
+explore why responders, populations represented by MAGs B1-A, B1-B, and B2, each increase with ACA treatment, while the other populations of _Muribaculaceae_ do not.
-Annotations of reconstructed genomes suggest that these may possess starch degradation capabilities absent in the non-responders.
+Annotations of reconstructed genomes suggest that the responsive populations may possess starch degradation capabilities absent in the non-responders.

 We examine the three-guild model proposed by Ormerod _et al._ [@Ormerod2016] by reproducing their dimensional reduction approach with the addition of these new genomes.
-In this analysis, B1 and B2
+In this analysis, annotations of B1-A, B1-B, and B2
-annotations appear to be consistent with a hypothesized alpha-glucan degradation guild, supporting their interpretation.
+are consistent with a hypothesized alpha-glucan degradation guild, supporting their interpretation.
 A more nuanced
 approach to annotation was also applied by constructing _de novo_